 • Children in 20,000 villages are supported with education, for survival and to start children’s parliaments.

 • 140,000 children and adults from particularly poor and vulnerable groups including people with different abilities and indigenous people groups.

-• Girls at risk of being killed at birth.
+• Infant girls at risk of being killed at birth.

 • Child labourers and child slaves who are set free and given the opportunity to go to school.

 • Tens of thousands of blind people in Bangladesh.
 More than one million eye operations have given people back their eyesight and preventative work stops more children from going blind.